joshuachough/MealBot/README.md

 Randomly group people together to get a meal together, and send an email to everyone to tell them what their group is!

 1. As described [here](https://developers.google.com/gmail/api/quickstart/python), set up a Google Cloud project, enable the Gmail API, and create credentials for a desktop application.
 Store the credentials JSON file as `client_secret.json` in your working directory as you run `MealBot.py`.
+(Alternatively, just get a JSON file directly from Alex.)

 2. You will also need to use pip to install a couple of modules that may not already be installed on your machine: